Check out the plays by women+ and nonbinary writers in LA…

 About Ophelia’s Jump

-Ophelia’s Jump is an award-winning, non-profit regional theatre company based in Claremont and performing in Claremont and Upland.
-Ophelia’s Jump Productions was founded in 2013 by women and queer artists and educators who believe that the purpose of theatre is to create unending conversations, spark imagination, incite conscience, and elicit a visceral response.
-OJP aims to invigorate the creativity and intellect of our community by working with local and regional artists to tell compelling stories and educate new generations of theatre lovers.
+Ophelia’s Jump Productions was founded by artists and educators who believe that the purpose of theatre is to create unending conversations, spark imagination, incite conscience, and elicit a visceral response.
+Ophelia’s Jump aims to invigorate the creativity and intellect of the community by working with local emerging artists.
+Ophelia’s Jump is

 Playing